diem/dip/dips/dip-3.md

 Some changes may require all validators to transition at the same blockchain height, which is implemented by an [on-chain state update](#on-chain-state-upgrade).

 ## On-chain state upgrade
 The on-chain state can only be updated via transactions that are submitted to DPN and validated.
-There are three ways to effectuate changes to the DPN by directly mutating the on-chain state, ordered by most likely to occur to least likely to occur: normal multi-sig transactions, multi-sig WriteSet transactions, and genesis transactions.
+There are three ways to effectuate changes to the DPN by directly mutating the on-chain state, ordered by most likely to occur to least likely to occur: normal multi-sig transactions, multi-sig WriteSet transactions, and waypoint transactions.

 ### Normal multi-sig transactions
 Normal transactions go through the DPN Virtual Machine and invoke Diem Framework modules (see [DIP-2](./dip-2.md)) to produce a Writeset that alters the ledger-state.
 Both the resulting state change and the authenticating set of signatures are transparent and visible on-chain.